Frequently Asked Questions

 What are the current admission procedures?

-Advance and timed-entry admissions for visitors are required, as well as cashless payments to the extent permitted by law.
+Advanced, timed-entry admissions for visitors are encouraged, as well as cashless payments to the extent permitted by law.
 Purchase your timed-entry tickets to the Museum now.
+Walk-up tickets are also available.

 I’m a New-York Historical Member.
-Do you offer special hours for Members?
-Do I still need a timed-entry entry ticket?
+Do I need a timed-entry entry ticket?

 Do you enforce social distancing?